SavoyStyle Shop

 Lindy Hop

-• William Downes (overalls) and Frances "Mickey" Jones (maid).
+• William Downes (uniform) and Frances "Mickey" Jones (maid).

 • Norma Miller and Billy Ricker (chef's hat).